Request Appointment

 - Ensuring they don't get caught on anything.

-However, there are tips to help make this process easier.
+There are a few tips to help make the braces process easier.
 This article will provide some survival tips for children who wear braces.

 Introduce Wearing Braces Gradually